Predictive and Adaptive Project Management With Frameworks, Phases, And Examples

 2. Resource Allocation:

-By accurately estimating project timelines, costs, and resource requirements upfront, predictive project management allows for effective allocation of resources.
+By accurately estimating project timelines, costs, and resource requirements upfront, predictive project management allows for the effective allocation of resources.
 This ensures that teams have the necessary resources, such as personnel, equipment, and materials, to complete the project on time and within budget.

 3. Risk Management: